 Mr. Ashish Raval was elected Vice-Chair of HMEI in July 2022.
-He is now taking the position of Acting Chair after the resignation of Jim Anderson as Chair as from November 1st 2022.
+He has been taking the position of Acting Chair after the resignation of Jim Anderson as Chair as from November 1st 2022 to March 15 2023.

 He is a Global Executive, Strategic Planner and result-driven individual who delivers transformative business results by executing complex strategies into actionable plans which lead to expected outcomes.
 Extensive international business experience in Europe, Asia-Pacific, Latin/South America & MENA Regions (90+ countries ) led to dealing with multi-cultural dimensions, understanding of subtle cultural differences that allow him to lead with empathy, build trust and key strategic relationships with clients, channel partners and employees globally.

 BUDGET & OPEX OVERSIGHT

 Tom is General Manager of the Weather Systems division at DTN and is based in Madrid, Spain.

 He joined DTN in 2010 and has transitioned through various roles in finance, operations & strategy, with a deep experience across the HydroMet value chain, from deploying surface observation systems and weather and environmental data management for government to SaaS solutions for diverse industries.